holoiso-eol/holoiso/README.md

 **Common Questions**

 - Is this official?
 > No, but it may as well be 99% of the way there.
-The code and packages, are straight from Valve, with zero possible edits, and the ISO is being built on the official Steam Deck recovery image, running inside a QEMU instance.
+The code and packages, are straight from Valve, with zero possible edits, and the ISO is being built same rootfs bootstrap as all HoloISO installations run
-- The ISO didn't boot for me, any solution?
+- I have an NVIDIA G-
-> Currently, the ISO only boots if flashed using [BalenaEtcher](https://www.balena.io/etcher/), [RosaImageWriter](http://wiki.rosalab.ru/en/index.php/ROSA_ImageWriter), [Fedora Media Writer](https://getfedora.org/en/workstation/download/), DD with 4MB block size, or [Rufus](https://rufus.ie) with DD mode.
+> No. Not even questionable.
+If you have an NVIDIA GPU, You're on your own.
+Latest Valve updates for Steam client including normal and Jupiter bootstraps have broken gamepadui on NVIDIA GPUs, and if so, no support will be provided for you.

 **Working stuff:**